MaMMoS-project/magmeas/README.md

 You can also import the module in python and use it with a bit more control.
 Most things are handled within the class "VSM".
 This reads in .DAT files which are formatted as specified above or those which had their properties entered manually in a console dialog.
-There are also functions that plot multiple VSM objects or write the properties of several measurements to a JSON or CSV-like .TXT file.
+There are also functions that plot multiple VSM objects or write the properties of several measurements to a YAML or CSV-like .TXT file.

 ```python
 import magmeas as mm